Academic Catalog

 ACCT 1150 QuickBooks 3 Credits (3)

-An introductory course to QuickBooks Pro accounting software, including setting up a new company and chart of account; recording transactions for service and merchandising business with customers, vendors and employees; bank reconciliations; payroll; end-of-period procedures; financial reporting; managing lists; and running reports and forms and customizing them.
+An introductory course to QuickBooks Pro accounting software, including setting up a new company and chart of accounts; recording transactions for service and merchandising businesses with customers, vendors and employees; bank reconciliations; payroll; end-of-period procedures; financial reporting; managing lists; and running reports and forms and customizing them.

 Learning Outcomes